tc39/proposal-decimal/README.md

 Rational numbers, AKA fractions, offer an adjacent approach to decimals.
 From a mathematical point of view, rationals are more expressive than decimals: every decimal is a kind of fraction (a signed integer divided by a power of ten), whereas some rationals, such as 1/3, cannot be (finitely) represented as decimals.
 So why not rationals?

 + The size of the numerators and denominators, in general, grows exponentially as one carries out operations.
 Performing just one multiplication or division will in general cause the size of the parts of the rational to be multiplied.
 Even addition and subtraction cause rapid growth.
 This means that a heavy cost is paid for the precision offered by rationals.
 + One must be vigilant about normalization of numerators and denominators, which involves repeatedly computing GCDs, dividing numerator and denominator by them, and continuing.
-The alternative to this is to not normalize rationals, normalize after, say, every five arithmetical operations, and so on.
+The alternative to this is to not canonicalize rationals, canonicalize after, say, every five arithmetical operations, and so on.
 This can be an expensive operation, certainly much more expensive than, say, normalizing "1.20" to "1.2".
 + Various operations, such as exponentiation and logarithm, almost never produce rational numbers given a rational argument, so one would have to specify a certain amount of precision as a second argument to these operations.
 By contrast, in, say, Decimal128, these operations do not require a second argument.

 Fractions would be an interesting thing to pursue in TC39, and are in many ways complementary to Decimal.
 The use cases for rationals overlap somewhat with the use cases for decimals.
 Many languages in the Lisp tradition (e.g., [Racket](https://docs.racket-lang.org/guide/numbers.html)) include rationals as a basic data type, alongside IEEE 754 64-bit binary floating point numbers; Ruby and Python also include fractions in their standard library.